beenboeng/crud_rust/README.md

 # crud_rust
-In this project i use axticweb.
+In this rust project i use axticweb.